 If you think there is a chance that you may be pregnant after making your deposit you should take out cancellation insurance that would have coverage to cancel for any reason or plan to have someone take your place.
 We offer the name change option for you or anyone in your party for $50 per person.

-The best way to charter a private trip is to reserve all 14 seats for the date of choice.
+The best way to charter a private trip is to reserve all 12 seats for the date of choice.
 Requests for custom dates are evaluated individually by Operations and require consideration of date and number of guests, etc. Dates prior to or just following our regular season offerings are easiest to accommodate.
-For smaller groups, a fixed charter price may be offered.
+For smaller groups, all seats can be purchased to guarantee a private trip.

 After a reservation is made, we can email the guest a direct booking link to his/her trip, which can be shared with others.
 We also offer a courtesy hold option, which allows the guest to request a specific number of available seats to be held for designated time period (automatically 48 hours) to allow others to then call in to join the trip.